WordPress/gutenberg/docs/designers-developers/developers/block-api/block-attributes.md

 If no attribute source is specified, the attribute will be saved to (and read from) the block's [comment delimiter](/docs/designers-developers/key-concepts.md#delimiters-and-parsing-expression-grammar).

 The keys specified in the attributes source object are named as you see fit.
-The result of the attribute source definition will be assigned as a value to each key.
+The result of the attribute source definition is assigned as a value to each key.

 If no selector argument is specified, the source definition runs against the block's root node.
 If a selector argument is specified, it will run against the specified element(s) contained within the block.

-The selector specified can be an HTML tag, but also anything queryable such as a class or id attribute, see examples below.
+The selector specified can be an HTML tag, or anything queryable such as a class or id attribute, see examples below.

-Under the hood, attribute sources are a superset of functionality provided by [hpq](https://github.com/aduth/hpq), a small library used to parse and query HTML markup into an object shape.
+Under the hood, attribute sources are a superset of the functionality provided by [hpq](https://github.com/aduth/hpq), a small library used to parse and query HTML markup into an object shape.

 ### `attribute`